When Your Teen Resists Online Schooling During Covid

 The options from our local school districts

-It seems that most parents are being provided the option of your child returning part-time in-the-classroom or full-time online.
+It seems that most parents are being provided the option of their child returning part-time in-the-classroom or full-time online.
 However, it seems that most of the elementary schools are more prone to offer full-time in-the-classroom while most high schools are offering part-time in-the-classroom and part-time online.
 It appears that a difficulty establishing what is deemed to be safe ‘social distancing’ at the high school level is the rationale for not offering full-time in-school programming.

 Not that my position is the end-all, but as a Clinical Child and School Psychologist with over 30-years of experience, I have clearly found, in the absence of an underlying medical condition, our kids need to be back, full-time, in the classroom.
 I can’t seem to find any medical “science” that suggests otherwise and behavioral health ‘science’ as well as my experience as a psychologist, with my own kids, and in talking to all of you who are parents of kids, unequivocally sites the damage to kids from not being educated in the classroom.
-It is quite frustrating for me, as a child-advocate, and parent, to see how this is playing-out.
+It is quite frustrating for me, as a child advocate, and parent, to see how this is playing out.
 I have any number of opinions as to why this is happening but, rather, I will focus today’s post on how to make this situation somewhat workable, especially when your teen resists.

-If your child is in-school full-time
+If your child is in school full-time

-If your child is in elementary school, and going to school full time, then you’re all set.
-We trust that the powers-that-be will not change course, and you’re focus will be on your child returning to school and preparing for the change in routine from the summer.
+If your child is in elementary school and going to school full time, then you’re all set.
+We trust that the powers-that-be will not change course, and your focus will be on your child returning to school and preparing for the change in routine from the summer.
 I’ve written a lot on that subject, so simply see my prior posts on preparing your child for the routine of school https://helpforyourchild.com/?s=school

 However, you’ll also need to prepare your child for wearing a mask (often only until they are in their assigned seat with social distancing but it seemed the rules and mandates and changing almost daily).
 If your child has sensory issues, you can experiment with different materials used to make the mask, and increase the time allotted, at home, for mask-wearing to practice and increase tolerance.
 This could include beginning wearing the mask only 30 seconds, then one minute, then two….
 Of course, the mask can feature a favorite super-hero and even be part of a full costume, if necessary, to promote cooperation.